 Honey Badger adopts the existing OCP 10GbE Mezz Card as its primary data network interface at I/O side.
 There is an option to select a single port or dual port card as per the OCP standard.
 But for Honey Badger, due to mechanical interference between the 2nd port (both the SFP+ connector and the cable) with the HDD cover on the lower tray when pulled out for service, only a single port 10GbE Mezz Card will be supported.

-Part number of single port 10GbE Mezz cards listed as below:
+P/N of single port 10GbE Mezz cards:

 - Mellanox MCX341A-XCGN - Intel FBKX520DA1OCP4